 Know Who Distributes Roadworthy Certificates

 Certificates of roadworthiness are only issued by licensed vehicle testers throughout the country.
-Certain garages and service stations have been nominated to provide this service and the trained personnel at these establishments are responsible for making the determination of whether a vehicle is roadworthy.
+Certain garages and service stations have been nominated to provide this service, and the trained personnel at these establishments are responsible for determining whether a vehicle is roadworthy.
 With many opportunities for licensing available throughout the country, looking online to find an agent that is closest to you makes the process easy.

 Know-How Long A Certificate Lasts

 If your vehicle successfully passes inspection and receives a roadworthy certificate, then this certification is considered actively current for thirty days.
 While this is what is the legally determined number established by legislative guidelines, there is any number of things that could happen to a vehicle during this time.
-As such, if you are the buyer of a vehicle, it is important that you perform your own independent inspection of a vehicle in addition to verifying that the vehicle has a roadworthy certificate.
+As such, if you are the buyer of a vehicle, you must perform your independent inspection of a vehicle in addition to verifying that the vehicle has a roadworthy certificate.